Illumina elucidates the human genome. The firm makes tools used

 business in the field of molecular diagnostics, which uses genetic

 biomarkers to diagnose clinical health conditions.

 Illumina gets about half of its annual revenues from sales in

-sales) and the Asia/Pacific region (18%), as well as Latin
+the Asia/Pacific region (18%), as well as Latin America and Canada.

 Sales and Marketing